-Waterfalls of Southern California (Los Angeles, San Diego, Santa Barbara)
+Southern California Waterfalls (Los Angeles, San Diego, Santa Barbara)

 Click here for the full World of Waterfalls map

-Southern California is known for sunny weather, sandy beaches, cultural diversity, fine restaurants, Hollywood, and the list goes on and on.
-Being Los Angeles residents, Julie and I have been fortunate enough to experience these things that make the City of Angels as dynamic and vibrant place that it is.
-Obviously, it's quite easy to be occupied with any number of these things, but believe it or not, the Greater Los Angeles area also has its share of nature and waterfalls to provide us with the perfect excuse to get away from the city and take a hike.
+Southern California Waterfalls may be one of the most surprising aspects about this part of California, which is better known for sunny weather, sandy beaches, cultural diversity, fine restaurants, Hollywood, and the list goes on and on.
+Being Los Angeles residents, Julie and I have been fortunate enough to experience these very things that make the City of Angels as dynamic and vibrant as it is.
+Obviously, it's quite easy to be occupied with anything but waterfalls, but believe it or not, it was the waterfalls that brought us closer to nature in our own backyard, and it even made us more aware of the many gems (both waterfalling and non-waterfalling) found in the Greater Los Angeles area.

 In fact, most of the waterfalls that we've seen are reasonably within a day trip from where we live.
 We've been to many of these waterfalls as short half-day or full day trips on a Saturday or Sunday when we feel we needed some exercise or a break from our hectic big city lives.
 Really the only things holding us back from making these visits even more frequent would be the infamous LA traffic, the heat or amount of water, and the parking as most of the waterfalls are very popular attractions.